dongyoungy/MaxScale/Documentation/Routers/DBSeerRoute.md

-# PerformanceLogRoute
+# DBSeerRoute

-This document provides an overview of the **performancelogroute** router module and its intended use case scenarios.
+This document provides an overview of the **dbseerroute** router module and its intended use case scenarios.
 It also displays all router configuration parameters with their descriptions.

 ## Overview

-The performancelogroute router is a modified version of the readconnroute router.
+The dbseerroute router is a modified version of the readconnroute router.
 The performancelogroute router provides simple and lightweight load balancing across a set of servers just like readconnroute router.
 The router can also be configured to balance connections based on a weighting parameter defined in the server's section.
 The only difference is that the router logs all committed transactions with necessary information, such as timestamp, server, SQL statements, latency, etc., which can be used later for transaction performance analysis.

 ## Configuration

-Performancelogroute router-specific settings are specified in the configuration file of MaxScale in its specific section.
+DBSeerRoute router-specific settings are specified in the configuration file of MaxScale in its specific section.
 The section can be freely named but the name is used later as a reference from listener section.

 The configuration consists of mandatory and optional parameters.

 ## Mandatory parameters

 **`type`** specifies the type of service.
-For performancelogroute module the type is `service`:
+For dbseerroute module the type is `service`:

     type=service

 **`router`** specifies the router module to be used.
-For performancelogroute the value is `performancelogroute`:
+For dbseerroute the value is `dbseerroute`:

     router=performancelogroute